 We are a leading provider of real estate valuations for the mortgage lending marketplace Central Illinois.
 With many years of experience in the business, we have a proven track record of reducing lenders time, efforts and costs in managing the appraisal process.
-The staff comprises of two Certified General Appraisers and a Trainee Appraiser to address your needs, cooperating on evaluations.
+The staff comprises of two Certified General Appraisers to address your needs, cooperating on evaluations.
 We offer an extensive variety of skills, joined with experience, honesty and effectiveness.

 Our investment in training and technology has helped us achieve high quality appraisal reports with short turn-around times.
 Also helped our customers greatly reduce their workload by offering online appraisal ordering and electronic delivery of the final product, we are able to eliminate the run around and phone tag hassles associated with this process.
 And since this process saves us money as well, we can keep our rates competitive with anybody in the industry.

 Tammy grew up in Cental Illinois and has 10 years experience in lending with 4 years in mortgage lending

 Nord Appraisal Services LLC prides itself in Customer Service by adhering to the following: